-Sadly, NSW Health is reporting the death of a woman in her 90s from south western Sydney who died at St George Hospital.
-She was a resident of the St Basil’s Aged Care facility in Lakemba, where she acquired her infection.
-She had received two doses of a COVID-19 vaccine and had underlying health conditions.
+Sadly, NSW Health is reporting the death of a man in his 40s from western Sydney who died at Westmead Hospital.
+He was not vaccinated and had underlying health conditions.

-Thirty-four COVID-19 cases have been excluded following further investigation, bringing the total number of cases in NSW since the beginning of the pandemic to 117,885.
+Twenty-nine COVID-19 cases have been excluded following further investigation, bringing the total number of cases in NSW since the beginning of the pandemic to 112,307.

 Be COVID safe and get tested